 After crossing into Chile we spent our first week driving through the dry northern desert.
-After a few days of non-stop driving our “van fever” set in and we were itching to do some hiking and to spend some time in the outdoors.
+Within a few days of non-stop driving our “van fever” set in and we were itching to do some hiking and to spend some time outdoors.

 All signs seemed to point towards Villarrica, a remote region in the Andes mountain range.

 When we arrived in Villarrica we felt like we hit the jackpot.